dfdx/flatparser/README.md

 ## Usage

-**Graphical User Interface**

-**Flat Parser** has very simple graphical interface with self-descripting parameters.
+Flat Parser has very simple **GUI** with self-descripting parameters.
 To run it, just double-click on flatparser.jar or type in command line:

     java -jar flatparser.jar

-Flat Parser also has command line interface.
+There's also **command line interface**.
 Usage for it is as follows:

     java -jar flatparser.jar http://<search-url> <#-of-pages-to-fetch> <address-of-key-point> <path-to-output-file>